vicariousinc/science_rcn/README.md

 The code is pure Python, so you can run it right away, although you will have to uncompress the ZIP in the data folder manually.

-Alternative, install with (setting up a virtual environment beforehand is recommended):
+Alternatively, install with (setting up a virtual environment beforehand is recommended):

 ```
 python setup.py install